-Your Company has been practicing the principles of good Corporate Governance over theyears and it is a continuous and ongoing process.
-A detailed Report on CorporateGovernance practices followed by your Company in terms of the listing regulation togetherwith a Certificate from the Auditors confirming compliance with the conditions ofCorporate Governance are provided separately in the Annual Report.
+Your Company has been practising the principles of good Corporate Governance over theyears and it is a continuous and ongoing process.
+A detailed Report on CorporateGovernance practices followed by your Company in terms of the Listing Regulationstogether with a Certificate from the Auditors confirming compliance with the conditions ofCorporate Governance which forms part of the Annual Report.

 The Board has on the recommendation of the Nomination & Remuneration Committeeframed a policy for selection & appointment of Directors Senior Management and theirremuneration.
 The Nomination & Remuneration Policy is attached along with theCorporate Governance Report of the Company that forms part of the Annual Report.

 One of the key functions of the Board is to monitor and review the Board evaluationframework.
 The Board in consultation with the Nomination and Remuneration Committee laysdown the evaluation criteria for the performance evaluation of Executive/Non-Executive/Independent Directors.
 The questionnaire of the survey is a key part of the process ofreviewing the functioning and effectiveness of the Board and for identifying possiblepaths for improvement.

 The following are the criteria on the basis of which the Directors are evaluated:

 3) Performance of Duties and Level of Oversight.

 4) Professional Conduct and Independence.